-Released in November 2017, Magento 2 (M2) sought to address many of these weaknesses through a completely re-architected solution.
-Their offering was built around a mobile-first front-end, content, commerce and, most importantly, scalability and flexibility.
-Over the past two years, the product has grown and matured, with the latest 2.3 version offering a best-of-breed solution for small businesses and enterprises alike.
+Released in November 2017, Magento 2 sought to address many of these weaknesses through a completely re-architected solution.
+The new offering was built around a mobile-first front-end, content, commerce and, most importantly, scalability and flexibility.
+Over the past two years, the product has grown and matured with the latest version offering a best-of-breed solution for small businesses and enterprises alike.

-The reality of a new M2 implementation is often a lot less daunting than you may first think.
+The reality of a new Magento 2 implementation is often a lot less daunting than you may first think.
 Gone are the days where a simple change on your site causes weeks of headaches due to knock-on effects that raise their ugly heads.
-Utilising native functionality instead of building custom own solutions, your eCommerce store will be more simple to use, faster and responsive to new opportunities.
+Using native functionality instead of building custom solutions, your eCommerce store will be more simple to use, faster and responsive to new opportunities.

 Magento have continued their policy, ensuring compatibility with industry-leading third-party partner software through Magento Extensions.
 These extensions allow you to quickly implement payment gateways, search providers and many other services through a simple install and configure process as opposed to extended customisations.
 Extension providers also ensure their add-ons remain compatible as Magento release new versions.

-However, those businesses who choose to stick with M1 will soon find their existing extensions are not supported as Magento distance themselves from potential vulnerabilities with guaranteed security ending.
-As extensions cease to be supported or worse still, stop working altogether, the pool of alternatives will dwindle and M1 users will find themselves highly restricted.
-This inevitably removes the ‘value’ that business had perceived in remaining on M1.
+However, those businesses who have chosen to stick with Magento 1 soon found that their existing extensions are not supported as Magento distance themselves from potential vulnerabilities.
+As extensions cease to be supported or worse still, stop working altogether, the pool of alternatives will dwindle and Magento 1 users will find themselves highly restricted.
+This inevitably removes the ‘value’ that businesses had perceived in remaining on Magento 1.

 Delaying the inevitable

-As seen with technology like Windows XP, Internet Explorer 6 and countless others, there will come a point where your business simply can’t function on M1.
+As seen with technology like Windows XP, Internet Explorer 6 and countless others, there will come a point where your business simply can’t function on Magento 1.
 Bugs will become insurmountable, the operation costs astronomical and downtime too frequent to continue with your current implementation.